 Any capital gain or loss is calculated by deducting the original acquisition cost and sales related expenses from the sales price.
 Alternatively, individuals may, instead of deducting the actual acquisition costs, choose to apply a so-called presumptive acquisition cost, which is equal to 20 per cent of the sales price or, if the shares have been held for at least ten years, 40 per cent of the sales price.
-If the presumptive acquisition cost is used instead of the actual acquisition cost, any sales related expenses are deemed to be included therein and, therefore, may not be separately deducted from the sales price.
+If the presumptive acquisition cost, any sales related expenses are deemed to be included therein and, therefore, may not be separately deducted from the sales price.

 When a shareholder sells its Offer Shares subscribed for in the Offering, the date of acquisition of the Offer Shares is deemed to be the date of acquisition of the underlying shares based on which the shareholder received the Subscription Rights.
-The acquisition costs of the shares are determined by dividing the total of the acquisition costs of the previously owned shares and the subscription prices of the new Shares subscribed based on the previously owned shares by the total number of the shares based on which the new Shares have been subscribed and the subscribed new Shares.
-When a shareholder sells the Subscription Rights it has received in connection with the Offering without exercising them for subscribing for the Offer Shares in the Offering, the acquisition cost of the Subscription Rights is deemed to be zero and in such shareholder's taxation the date of acquisition for the Subscription Rights is deemed to be the date of acquisition of the underlying shares entitling to the Subscription Rights.
+The acquisition costs of the shares are determined by dividing the total of the acquisition costs of the previously owned shares and the subscription prices of the new Shares subscribed based on the previously owned shares by the total number of the shares based on which the new Shares have been subscribed and the subscription Rights it has received in connection with the Offering without exercising them for subscribing for the Offer Shares in the Offering, the acquisition cost of the Subscription Rights is deemed to be the date of acquisition of the underlying shares entitling to the Subscription Rights.
 Consequently, the presumptive acquisition cost of 20 per cent or, if the underlying shares have been owned for ten years or more, of 40 per cent may be used in calculating the capital gains resulting from the sales of Subscription Rights.